 In terms of research, our laboratories can remain open and researchers and doctoral students who need access to labs and specialist equipment should continue to do this.

-The Roadmap out of Lockdown clearly has implications for those teaching staff who will need to facilitate practical and practice-based learning from the week commencing 8 March.
+The Roadmap out of Lockdown clearly has implications for those teaching staff who will need to facilitate practical and practice-based learning.
 Many operational and student-facing staff will continue to work on campus and in University buildings as they have been doing already, where their role requires it.

 Please ensure you have read the latest information about social distancing and spacing for teaching and study spaces, as well as the requirements on:

 We will continue to use furlough - including flexible furlough - arrangements to support staff where some or all of their work cannot continue due to increased restrictions.
+With the move to Step 4 of the Govt Roadmap the number of staff on furlough has reduced very significantly, although the CJRS scheme runs until September 2021.
 Your HR Business Partner and / or Advisor are available to advise and support with furloughing staff.

 Wellbeing support for staff